ClojureBridgeLondon/workshop-content-gitbook/introduction.md

 This uses 99% of the existing ClojureBridge curriculum content, however instead of slides we are using Gitbook to provide structure and format of the content.

+The sections from [New Content](/new.html) onward contain examples and exercises that are new to the ClojureBridge curriculum.
+See the section on [contributing to the ClojureBridge workshop](/contribute.md).

 ## Using this workshop